 The first two cases cannot be differentiated in the absence of the device kwarg - without it, it will not be clear from a signature alone whether a device function or global kernel should be compiled.
-In order to resolve this, support for eager compilation of device functions will be removed.
-Eager compilation with the @cuda.jit decorator will in future always imply the immediate compilation of a global kernel.
+In order to resolve this, device functions will no longer be eagerly compiled.
+When a signature is provided to a device function, it will only be used to enforce the types of arguments that the function accepts.